 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most plain type of home air filter.
-These filters do not normally improve your indoor air quality; instead, they were intended to shelter the heating and air conditioning equipment from having larger contaminants get into the system and ruin the components.
-As a result, they can only remove less than 10% of your indoor air pollutants, but they are available for about $1 each.
+The flat, fiberglass air filters are the most basic home air filter type.
+These filters do not normally better your home’s air quality; instead, they were intended to shelter the heating and air conditioning equipment from having larger contaminants get into the system and ruin the parts.
+As a result, they remove less than 10% of pollutants in your indoor air, but they are available for about $1 each.

 If you’re having trouble deciding which air filter is the best choice for your home, give Chief/Bauer Service Experts a call today and we will explain your options and help you make the best decision for your indoor air quality.